Sign in

 Choose an OS that your users are already familiar with

 Whatever your views on Windows, you can’t escape the fact that it is everywhere.
 Choosing an interactive whiteboard based on a Windows OS means your users are already familiar with how many applications work.
-Sure, the lack of keyboard is strange at first but your staff really only need learn a couple of new gestures to become proficient;
+Sure, the lack of keyboard is strange at first but your staff really only need to learn a couple of new gestures to become proficient;

 • Use your finger to swipe in from the left of the screen.
 This is Alt-Tab for touch screens, and will show you all the open applications.